Introduction to quantum groups: 13c. Generation questions

 \item $H_N^+,K_N^+$ do not appear via diagonal liberation.

 \end{enumerate} In addition, $B_N^+,C_N^+,S_N^+$ do not appear either via diagonal liberation. \end{theorem}

 \begin{proof} All this is quite technical, the idea being as follows:

-(1) The quantum groups $O_N^*,U_N^*$ are not uniform, and cannot be investigated with the above techniques.
-However, these quantum groups can be studied by using the technology in \cite{bb5}, \cite{bi4}, \cite{bdu}, which will be briefly discussed in section 16 below, and this leads to $O_N^*=<O_N,T_N^*>$, as well as to $U_N^*=<U_N,T_N^*>$, which implies $U_N^*=<U_N,\mathbb T_N^*>$.
+(1) The half-classical quantum groups $O_N^*,U_N^*$ are not uniform, and so cannot be investigated with the above techniques.
+However, these quantum groups can be studied by using the matrix model technology in \cite{bb4}, \cite{bdu}, which will be briefly discussed in chapter 16 below, and this leads to the following generation formulae: